microsoft/HealthyCountryAI/README.md

 The rangers and traditional owners, Bininj, selected several sites based on important environmental and cultural values.
 At each of these sites, a fixed set of transects are programmed into the drone to cover the same area of interest at the same height (60m above from point of take off) each time the area is flown.
 The drone flys at a set speed and sets capture rate for photos to get a 60% overlap in photos to allow photogrammetric analysis.
 The three areas are flat flood plains so the height remains constant above the survey area.
 Once the transects are flown the rangers return to home base where they have internet and computers.
 The Micro-SD card is removed from the drone and inserted into the rangers pc.

 Rangers seperate the photos into folders for each site and if multiple surveys have been flown at a site into site/date folders.
-An application is installed on the rangers pc or field laptop, opened through a short cut executable on the desktop.
+An application (https://github.com/microsoft/HealthyCountryAI/tree/master/app/Release) is installed on the rangers pc or field laptop, opened through a short cut executable on the desktop.
 This application depicts the six seasons defined by environmental indicators that mark changes to the season.
 Rangers select the files from the site folders they created and drag the files into the appropriate season on the app.
 The app prompts the ranger to select a site from a list and then prompts to select the type of photographs, animal or habitat.
 Once the site and type are selected the app automatically synchronizes the data to Azure Storage and creates a standardised file structure for each site, site-season-type-datetime.

 ![](app/HealthyHabitat/Images/SeasonalWheel.png)

 One storage account is used and sub folders are created to differentiate the different sites, seasons, survey times, model types.
 Files are stored as blobs.
+For example;
-For example the structure, Storage
+Storage
 * healthyhabitatai
 Site-season